nicolashernandez/PyRATA/docs/user-guide.rst

 The actual chunk implementation uses the chunk operator `-` as a rewriting rule to turn the constraint into two with equality operator (e.g. ``chunk-"PERSON"`` would be rewritten in ``(chunk="B-PERSON" chunk="I-PERSON"*)``).
 This is done before starting the syntax analysis (compilation stage) or when building the compilation representation.

-This trick has some consequences
+This trick has some consequences:

-* 1) implicit groups are introduced around each chunk which be considered when referencing the groups
+* Implicit groups are introduced around each chunk which be considered when referencing the groups
-* it prevents us from including chunk constraints in classes (e.g. ``[chunk-"PERSON" & raw="Mark"]``).
+* It prevents us from including chunk constraints in classes (e.g. ``[chunk-"PERSON" & raw="Mark"]``).

 Element class